 Note: Even on regular days, there is no point in giving locations access to all apps.
 You can tap on the app name and choose ‘Never.’

 2. Remove unnecessary widgets from the Home Screen

 Yes, iOS 17 has excellent widget support!
 But if you unnecessarily fill your iPhone Home screen with these, it can have a toll on the battery life.

 This is because widgets (like Weather or News) constantly refresh data to serve you with the latest information.
 And this has an impact on the battery.

 To remove a widget: Long press on it and choose Remove Widget → Remove.

 3. Use dark mode

-Dark mode can significantly prolong the battery life on iPhones with an OLED display – iPhone X, XS, XS Max, 11 Pro, 11 Pro Max, iPhone 12 lineup, and iPhone 13 lineup (Sadly, iPhone XR, 11, SE 2020, and all other old iPhones use an LCD panel.)
+Dark mode can significantly prolong the battery life on iPhones with an OLED display – iPhone X, XS, XS Max, 11 Pro, 11 Pro Max, iPhone 12 lineup, iPhone 13 lineup and iPhone 14 lineup (Sadly, iPhone XR, 11, SE 2020, and all other old iPhones use an LCD panel.)

 - Open the Settings app and tap on Display & Brightness.